-Michael Holmes, property expert and spokesperson for The Southern Homebuilding & Renovating Show (1-2 July 2017, Sandown Park, Surrey) shares his secrets on how to transform your home for under £5,000.
+Michael Holmes, spokesperson for The Homebuilding & Renovating Shows shares his secrets on how to transform your home for under £5,000.

 A property that is rundown, full of junk and clutter, with outdated decoration and a worn out kitchen and bathroom can be transformed for under £5,000.
-A clever cosmetic makeover scheme can add 5-10% to the value of a property, and more in some instances.
+A clever cosmetic makeover scheme can add 5-10 per cent to the value of a property, and more in some instances.

 Start by stripping out all of the old carpets, curtains and as much junk and rubbish as possible.
 Remove any outdated or damaged fitted furniture.
 Repair the walls so they are ready for painting, stripping old wallpaper and sanding and filling to get a smooth finish.
 If the walls are in very poor condition, they can be reskimmed with a finishing coat of plaster for around £2,000 for a typical three bedroom house, creating walls that are as a good as new.
 You can then repaint the walls in a nice light neutral shade, such as an off-white, and the same on the ceilings.
 This will reflect light and make the property feel more spacious.
 Repaint the woodwork such as skirting, architrave and doors, in a complementary neutral colour.

 Either sand, and then stain or paint the original floorboards if they are in good condition, or lay wooden laminate flooring (from just £3-4/m2).
 Update the light fittings and shades for inexpensive new ones.
 If the bathroom suite is out of date, replace it with a simple new white suite (from only £300-400).
 If you have the budget, consider updating the kitchen too.